kfdm/paultraylor.net/content/blog/custom-prompt.md

 fi
 ```

-By checking the existance of the `$SSH_CONNECTION` variable it is easy to set one color for my local machine and a different color for remote machines.
+By checking the existence of the `$SSH_CONNECTION` variable it is easy to set one color for my local machine and a different color for remote machines.

 # Timestamp